sapegin/washingcode-book/manuscript/Divide_and_conquer.md

   medium: baseSpacing * 2,
   large: baseSpacing * 3,
   xlarge: baseSpacing * 4,
-  xxlarge: baseSpacing * 5,
+  xxlarge: baseSpacing * 5
 };
 ```

 <!-- expect(spacing.xlarge).toEqual(32) -->

-It looks totally fine, and won't raise any questions during code review.
+It looks totally fine, and won’t raise any questions during code review.
 However, every time we try to use these values, autocompletion will show just `number` instead of actual values.
 This makes it harder to choose the right value.

 ![Autocompletion with calculated values](images/autocompletion-formula.png)